 10. Let the cashew mixture cool down slightly

-11. Fill the modak mould with cashew mixture and press gently12.
-Add a few pieces of pistachio in the center
+11. Fill the modak mould with cashew mixture and press gently.
+Add a few pieces of pistachio in the centre

 13. Add some cashew mixture on the filling and press it gently to seal the modak completely